The Solar 4R Schools Team

 Graduated from Tufts University in 2008 with a degree in English, Emily first began working at BEF as a research fellow for the Natural Resources Defense Council and has a background in technical writing.
 She wrote the Solar Electric Energy Guide for Your Stadium or Arena that has been instrumental in development of several sports projects.
 She has worked in sustainable agriculture and native habitat restoration and is now pursuing a degree in electrical engineering.

-Sean LaFreniere, Project Manager - Technology Specialist
+Sean LaFreniere, A.AIA, Project Manager - Technology Specialist

 Sean manages solar projects, data monitoring and system maintenance, and our website and network of display kiosks.
 Sean is an appropriate contact to discuss the details of an installation project he is leading; to ask about data monitoring, kiosk, or website issues; or to discuss system repairs.
 Call 503-553-3955 or email.